-It’s in the news almost daily… it’s a common topic of conversation… important groups are studying it…
+It’s in the news daily… it’s a common topic of conversation… scientists across the globe are studying it… every year we witness more and more weather extremes…

 But what does climate change mean to someone who is considering a move overseas?